 Second, I love lists.
 I am a list maker extraordinaire; their order and organized structure appeal to me.
 And I exponentially love lists about other lists.
 This journal entry will primarily focus on the NME blog post which is a list summarizing the list in the main article.

 Third, I am argumentative by nature, especially about subjects that I have no real knowledge of and can claim no expertise about, like for instance music.
-In my case, I am not a musician and have not faithfully followed the goings on in the popular music scene since around the turn of the century, this being about the time I succumbed to the zombiesque state that was induced by corporate America.
+In my case, I have not faithfully followed the goings on in the popular music scene since around the turn of the century, this being about the time I succumbed to the zombiesque state that was induced by corporate America.
 I know these lists are arbitrary and unanimous consensus is impossible.
 But NME’s list has rubbed me the wrong way, and I’m seeing lots of internet chatter that supports me in my abhorrence of this particular list.
 Opinions are like a**holes, so eff you if you don’t think mine is worthwhile.

 Below are a just a few of the reasons that I think the obviously late twenty-somethings that have not yet moved up to management positions at NME have lost their mother freaking minds.
 I assume they are late twenty somethings because how else could half of the list of the 500 best songs of all time be from 1990 and later?

 I don’t want to go too far down the rabbit hole concerning individual song rankings, but does Britney Spears deserve to be in the top 100?
 The La’s in the Top 25?
 Outkast in the top 10?
 While these are not even close to the only ones that I take issue with, I think they demonstrate how the credibility of this list is completely blown.